 The blueberry squares at Starbucks are the inspiration for these Rhubarb Blueberry Oatmeal Bars.
 I had one of those a while ago, and it was delicious.
 And I knew I had to make a homemade version.
-Blueberries are in season now, and we had a bunch of the sweet, juicy berries.
-And we also had rhubarb, so I decided to add that, too.
-Injecting a little bit of tartness was a good idea, because blueberries and rhubarb were perfect together in these squares.
+Blueberries are in season now, and we had a bunch of sweet, juicy berries.
+And we also had rhubarb left from making Strawberry Rhubarb Muffins , so I decided to add that, too.
+Injecting a little bit of tartness was a good idea because blueberries and rhubarb were perfect together in these squares.

-Can we call these semi healthy?
+Can we call these rhubarb blueberry oatmeal bars semi-healthy?
 Yes, there's butter and sugar.
 But they are made with fruit, and there are oats in there, too.
-But who am I fooling.
+But who am I fooling?
 These are a treat, no doubt about it.
 A delicious treat of blueberry rhubarb goodness between buttery oatmeal crispness.
 And we all need a treat sometimes.
 Life is about balance, and treats are part of that.

 - 3 cups fresh blueberries

 - 3 cups rhubarb cut into 1-inch pieces

 - 2.5 cups quick-cooking oats

 - 1 cup all-purpose flour

 - 1 cup cold butter cut into cubes